google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 How Do You Avoid This? {.big}

 <!--
-Given the problem of a polynomial fitting data too closely, how would you avoid overfitting.
+Given the problem of a polynomial fitting data too closely, how would you avoid overfitting?
-Give the students some time to throw out some ideas.
+*Give students some time to throw out some ideas.*
 -->

 ---